How to Write a Product Manager Resume in 2022 [Step By Step]

 Some companies place significant weight on referrals from their own employees.

-Some companies prefer reaching out to particularly interesting candidates over LinkedIn, and therefore a strong LinkedIn profile matters.
+Some companies prefer reaching out to particularly interesting candidates over LinkedIn, and therefore a strong profile matters.

 Some companies prefer to meet potential talent at product management events.